Alluxio/alluxio/docs/Configuration-Settings.md

 Each site deployment and application client can override the default via tachyon.site.properties file.
 This file has to be located in the classpath of the Java VM where Tachyon is running.

-The easiest way is to put the site properties file in a directory specified by `$TACHYON_CONF_DIR`, which is by default is set to `$TACHYON_HOME/conf`.
+The easiest way is to put the site properties file in a directory specified by `$TACHYON_CONF_DIR`, which by default is set to `$TACHYON_HOME/conf`.

 The Tachyon configuration properties fall into four categories: Master, Worker, Common (Master and